 Urinary Leakage Specialist in Arcadia, CA

-Urinary leakage treatment is now available at OB-Gyn & Incontinence Center.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you.
+Urinary leakage is a condition in which an individual has difficulty controlling their bladder, leading to episodes of urine leakage.
+Dr. Prema Kothandaraman is offering treatment at OB-Gyn & Incontinence Center.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Arcadia, and Glendale, CA.

 Table of Contents: